Rita Tanner: Storylines

 Len asks Benny to drop Rita from The Capricorn.
 He refuses.
 So Rita instead helps Benny and Al hold auditions for dolly birds, hostesses and strippers at Benny's flat as the decorators are still at the club.
 Len asks Rita to drop the idea of being hostess.
 She wonders why he's changed his mind.
-Rita then seeks help from fellow punter Billy Walker (Ken Farrington) with embarrassing Len in front of Mayor Alderman Chapman at the opening of The Capricorn.
+Rita then seeks help from fellow punter Billy Walker (Kenneth Farrington) with embarrassing Len in front of Mayor Alderman Chapman at the opening of The Capricorn.
 Rita gets into a fight with a drunken woman and ends up on Chapman's lap, all to the delight of Alf and Alderman Rogers.
 Alf tells Rita that Len is up for Mayor of Weatherfield.
 Rita rows with Len in the Rovers when he accuses her of being too common.
 She pours a drink over him and walks out.
 Len pushes for Alan to fix his van and tells Alf that he and Rita have split up.
 Rita notices how much Alan is drinking at the club.
 Rita worries that Al is drinking too much.
 Elsie becomes suspicious of Al's involvement with Rita.
 Rita carries Al home in the early hours.
 She takes his keys and gives them to Billy in the morning.
 Elsie gives the keys back to Al, viciously, wondering what he was doing with Rita.
 In a panic Al tries to make Elsie see there's nothing between him and Rita, but then he refuses to give Hilda a sub as Rita is not happy with her work.
 Hilda insinuates that Al is seeing Rita and is sacked by Al later on.
 Hilda tells Elsie she was sacked because she knew too much about Al and Rita.
 Elsie decides to ask Rita what's going on.
 Rita tells Elsie there's nothing between Al and her – it's the booze she's got to worry about.
 On Christmas Day, 1972, the residents gather in the select of the Rovers for the 1940s show as Rita plays Marlene Dietrich.